Skip to content

 Tool Discovery

-The MCP tools/list endpoint is the authoritative full registry.
+The MCP tools/list endpoint is the authoritative public registry.
+Do not route to additional tools from historical capability hints.

 Reconnecting